3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 can be used instead.
 Please follow the above steps to enter your database details in these scripts and to run them on your machine.

-Note that DROP_DB.sqp only removes the relational schema of the 3D City Database as well as all PL/pgSQL functions and utilities.
+Note that DROP_DB.sql only removes the relational schema of the 3D City Database as well as all PL/pgSQL functions and utilities.
 The database itself is not dropped.